 Graham Austin’s reef paintings emanate from his memories of visits to,

-  glittering coral reefs of Fiji.
+and the glittering coral reefs of Fiji.

-  These paintings often pose questions of inspiration.
+These paintings often pose questions from inspiration.

 Some may promise underwater statements with an element of literal interpretation.

 Others conjur thoughts of aerial attraction, or a combination.

 Currents of deepwater ocean movement are established in an emotional medium of

 explained as abstracted memories, spotted [pointilliste] abstraction and hints of

 mashing water in a coral garden surging with remembered fascination.

 Strong design elements are complemented with the obvious aqueous colours of the